arafatm/arafatm.github.io/secret/interview.system.design.md

 - _Send a notification_ when a file is edited, deleted, or shared with you.

 Features not discussed in this chapter include:
 - Google doc editing and collaboration.
 Google doc allows multiple people to edit the same document simultaneously.
 This is out of our design scope.

 Other than clarifying requirements, it is important to understand non-functional requirements:
-- Reliability.
+- _Reliability_.
 Reliability is extremely important for a storage system.
 Data loss is unacceptable.
-- Fast sync speed.
+- _Fast sync speed_.
 If file sync takes too much time, users will become impatient and abandon the product.
-- Bandwidth usage.
+- _Bandwidth usage_.
 If a product takes a lot of unnecessary network bandwidth, users will be unhappy, especially when they are on a mobile data plan.
-- Scalability.
+- _Scalability_.
 The system should be able to handle high volumes of traffic.
-- High availability.
+- _High availability_.
 Users should still be able to use the system when some servers are offline, slowed down, or have unexpected network errors.

-Back of the envelope estimation
+_Back of the envelope estimation_
 - Assume the application has 50 million signed up users and 10 million DAU.
 - Users get 10 GB free space.
 - Assume users upload 2 files per day.
 The average file size is 500 KB.